-Balsam Fir - Photo - 3/4" to 1 1/2" short, flat, long lasting needles that are rounded at the tip; nice, dark green color with silvery cast and fragrant.
-These needles are 3/4 - 1 1/2 in. in length and last a very long time.
-This is the traditional Christmas tree that most Americans grew up with.
+Balsam Fir - Photo - 3/4" to 1 and 1/2" short, flat, long lasting needles that are rounded at the tip; nice, dark green colour with silvery cast and fragrant.
+These needles are 3/4 - 1 and 1/2 in. in length and last a very long time.
+This is the traditional American Christmas tree.
 This tree has a dark-green appearance and retains its pleasing fragrance throughout the Christmas season.
 Named for the balsam or resin found in blisters on bark.
 Resin is used to make microscope slides and was sold like chewing gum; used to treat wounds in Civil War.

 Canaan Fir - Photo - Similar to the other eastern firs.

-Grand Fir - Photo - shiny, dark green needles about 1" - 1 1/2 " long; the needles when crushed, give off a citrusy smell.
+Grand Fir - Photo - shiny, dark green needles about 1" - 1 and 1/2" long; the needles when crushed, give off a citrusy smell.
 Commonly grows only on the west coast.

 Korean Fir - This is a variety that is new to the UK.
 It has silvery underside needles and a fresh pine smell.
 The appearance is similar to the Norway Spruce and the Nordman, with a distinctive smell. korean Spruce are better at keeping their needles than the Norway Spruce (it still needs to be watered every day) with that special fresh pine smell that fills the room.

 Noble Fir - Photo - one inch long, bluish-green needles with a silvery appearance; has short, stiff branches; great for heavier ornaments; keeps well.
 These needles turn upward, exposing the lower branches.
-It's extremely aromatic, and while it is native to the West Coast, it is gaining popularity throughout the U.S. It's shape is similar to a Douglas fir but with a deeper, richer green.
+It's extremely aromatic, and while it is native to the West Coast of the U.S., it is popular throughout the U.K. It's shape is similar to a Douglas fir but with a deeper, richer green.
 Known for its beauty, the noble fir has a long keep ability, and its stiff branches make it a good tree for heavy ornaments, as well as providing excellent greenery for wreaths and garland.

 Norway Spruce - Photo - needles 1/2" - 1" long and shiny, dark green.
 Needle retention is poor without proper care; strong fragrance; nice conical shape.
 The Norway Spruce is the traditional Christmas tree which can be found in many homes throughout the UK and Europe.
 Norway Spruce can be found naturally in Northern and Central Europe.
 The tree features pointed mid-green colour needles with long cylindrical brown cones which hang down.
 Many people enjoy its scent once its indoors during December.